eduardspirache/Santa-is-Coming/README.md

 # Java Christmas Project

-The purpose of the project is to create a simulation of Santa Claus delivering gifts to children on Christmas Eve.
-This project will demonstrate the use of object-oriented programming concepts such as design-patterns, inheritance, polymorphism, and encapsulation.<br>
+Created a Java-based simulation of Santa Claus delivering gifts to children on Christmas Eve, utilizing object-oriented programming concepts such as design patterns, inheritance, polymorphism, and encapsulation.
+The project demonstrates practical application of OOP principles in a fun and engaging context.

 # Implementation